 You will never be tired of looking at him.
 He is like a branch between two branches.

 He is the most handsome of the three and the most important of them.
-He has Companions who honour him.
+He has Companions who honor him.
 When he speaks they listen to his words and when he commands they hasten to carry out his order.
 They serve him and rally around him.
 He does not frown or nag.”
 (Hadith in At-Tabarani & Al-Hakim)

-At the time of the Prophet (peace be upon him), people with a skin color that we now call white was described as being “yellow” in Arabic.
+Therefore, at the time of the Prophet (peace be upon him), people with a skin color that we now call white was described as being “yellow” in Arabic.

-The manner in which Ali ibn Abi Talib described the Prophet’s skin indicates a light brown color.
+Hence, the manner in which Ali ibn Abi Talib described the Prophet’s skin indicates a light brown color.

 It is interesting and, indeed, somewhat strange that people would claim that the Prophet (peace be upon him) was white, unless they were meaning it in a classical Arabic sense (in which case, do they describe white people as being “yellow”?).